Paula Wallace

 Paula Wallace is president and co-founder of the Savannah College of Art and Design (SCAD).

+She was awarded the Presidential Citizens Medal at The White House on January 2, 2025.

 Early life and education

 A native of Atlanta, Wallace earned a B.A. degree from Furman University, M.Ed. and Ed.S. degrees from Georgia State University and an honorary Doctor of Law from Gonzaga University.
 She began her career as an elementary school teacher in Atlanta Public Schools.
-Wallace has been the president of Savannah College of Art and Design since 2000.
+After realizing there was nowhere for her students to continue their artistic pursuit, Wallace and her family sold their belongings to buy Poetter Hall in Savannah, Georgia.
+She would use Poetter Hall to start the Savannah College of Art and Design (SCAD), which has grown substantially since, now totaling over 10,000 students yearly.
+Wallace has been the president of SCAD since 2000.

 Career

-In 1978, she co-founded the Savannah College of Art and Design (SCAD) in Savannah, Ga.
-Between the university's founding and 2000, she served in various roles as vice president, academic dean, and provost of SCAD.
+In 1978, she co-founded the Savannah College of Art and Design (SCAD) in Savannah, Georgia Between the university's founding with her then-husband Richard Rowan and 2000, she served in various roles as vice president, academic dean, and provost of SCAD.
 In 2000, she was appointed to the office of president of the university by the SCAD Board of Trustees, and continues to serve in that role.
 She also directs the university's permanent art collection at the SCAD Museum of Art in Savannah and SCAD FASH Museum of Fashion + Film in Atlanta.